Real-Artisan/AutoSwitchingGroups/README.md

 ### AutoSwitchingGroups
 A tool created using Python 3 for stopping or resuming scaling processes in an autoscaling group.

+I made a few modifications to this tool, now it asks for your desired region and then fetches and executes the stop or resume on all the autoscaling groups in that region, cheers!!

 ### How to use
 Ensure That the minimum capacity of the auto scaling group is set to 0.